About Haunted Holler Press

 Based in the foothills of the South and fueled by coffee, chaos, and late-night writing sprints, Haunted Holler Press exists for readers who want their romantasy with mud on its boots and starlight in its teeth.

-Jacqueline Stepp is an indie Romantasy author powered by ecological rage, a love of the spooky, and spite for ALS.
+Jacqueline Stepp is an indie author powered by ecological rage, a love of the spooky, and a healthy dose of spite for ALS.
+She writes Romantasy with a Southern Gothic twist, think cryptids, cursed bargains, and at least one morally gray man who desperately needs therapy.

-Beyond fiction, Jacqueline is also an ALS advocate.
-After testing positive for the C9orf72 gene expansion associated with familial ALS and FTD, she began using her voice to bridge lived experience and scientific urgency.
-She is currently working on not only Old Blood Black Earth, but also The Eldritch Shadow: Stories ALS Tried to Bury, a global anthology and advocacy campaign collecting real narratives from patients, caregivers, gene carriers, and families impacted by ALS and FTD.
-One hundred percent of proceeds from the resulting anthology will be donated to Target ALS’s research.
+Beyond fiction, Jacqueline is a fierce ALS advocate.
+After testing positive for the C9orf72 gene expansion, she began bridging the gap between lived experience and scientific urgency.
+She is currently helming The Eldritch Shadow: Stories ALS Tried to Bury, a global anthology and advocacy campaign.
+All proceeds from the project go to Target ALS research.

-Through Haunted Holler Press, Jacqueline is building an independent publishing space dedicated to folklore-driven fiction, advocacy storytelling, and projects that challenge silence.
+Through her imprint, Haunted Holler Press, Jacqueline is building a space dedicated to folklore-driven fiction and advocacy storytelling that challenges silence.
 Her work lives at the intersection of myth and medicine, lineage and land, survival and resistance.

-If you hear strange noises in the wood, mind your business.
+If you hear strange noises in the woods, mind your business.
 She’s probably writing.